Jeanne Ives

 Ives served three terms in the Illinois House, from 2013 to 2018.
-She ran in the Republican primary in the 2018 Illinois gubernatorial election, narrowly losing to incumbent Governor Bruce Rauner.
+She ran in the Republican primary in the 2018 Illinois gubernatorial election, narrowly losing to incumbent governor Bruce Rauner.

 Ives was a candidate in the 2020 election for U.S. House in Illinois's 6th congressional district.
 On March 17, she won the Republican primary against surgeon Jay Kinzler, receiving over 70 percent of the vote.
 In the November 3 election, she received about 45 percent of the vote, losing to the incumbent, Democrat Sean Casten.

 As of November 26, 2022, Jeanne Ives is a member of the Illinois Republican State Central Committee representing Republicans residing in Illinois's 3rd congressional district.

 Early life and career

-Ives is the third oldest child, of six, of William H. Remmes and Geraldine Remmes.
+Ives is the third oldest of six children of William H. Remmes and Geraldine Remmes.
 She graduated from Vermillion High School in South Dakota in 1983.
 She attended the United States Military Academy and served as an officer in the United States Army.
 Later, Ives served on the Wheaton City Council.